sof202/ChromBinarize/README.md

-If you have oxidative bisulphite sequencing data (alongside regular bisulphite sequencing data), you can use them in tandem to extract sites that are exactly 5mC.
-Oxidative bisulphite sequencing allows you to discern which sites are hydroxymethylated, and as such this can be used to disentangle your bisulphite sequencing data into 5mC and 5hmC.
+If you have oxidative bisulphite sequencing data (alongside regular bisulphite sequencing data), you can use them in tandem to extract sites that are exactly 5hmC.
+Oxidative bisulphite sequencing allows you to discern which sites are exactly 5mC, and as such this can be used to disentangle your bisulphite sequencing data into 5mC and 5hmC.

 ## ChIP-Seq